JoeMerten/Stm32-Tools-Evaluation/Readme.md

         ⦿ As static external libraries
   → adds a project "stm32f401c-disco_hal_lib" to the workspace (default workspace location) with the 3 directories (CMSIS, HAL_Driver, Utilities) (279 files, 37 directories, 65 MiB!)
   → I'd moved them to my git repo
+  → when creating such project a second time, the .cproject seems to be incomplete (e.g. all of the includepaths, ...)

   - Stm32F4-SW-cubehal-sepfolder-source
     - Firmware Configuration = ⦿ Cube Hal